When The Drunk Driver Is Not The Only Party At Fault

-    Under Montana’s Dram Shop Act, an establishment or person who furnishes a customer with an alcoholic beverage can be held financially liable for injury or death when the consumer is a minor, is visibly intoxicated or is forced, coerced or tricked into drinking alcohol.
+Montana’s Dram Shop Act holds that any person or establishment furnishing someone with alcohol can be found liable for injuries or deaths when the consumer is a minor, is visibly intoxicated or is forced, coerced or tricked into drinking alcohol.

 There are unusual time limits in liquor liability cases.
 Under Montana law, a Liquor Liability Dram Shop Act personal injury case may be barred if the establishment or person who furnished alcohol is not given notice of the intent to file a claim within 180 days from the date of sale or service.